CartoDB/carto-vl/docs/guides/12-add-widgets-advanced.md

 The map below combines both `viewportHistogram` and `globalHistogram` expressions to compare the information returned for viewport vs global feature calculations.
 If you interact with the map, you'll see how the bars for `globalHistogram` remain static, while the ones for `viewportHistogram` change depending on the features present in the viewport.

 What you may notice is that if you zoom out, the `viewportHistogram` chart doesn't match the `globalHistogram` chart.
-This is because the data returned for the `globalHistogram` is a random sample (as is the case for other global expressions in CARTO VL).
+This is because the data returned for the `globalHistogram` is a random sample (as is the case for all other global expressions in CARTO VL).
 Therefore, in this case, we're comparing the viewport data with a representative sample of the whole dataset.

 <div class="example-map">
   <iframe